spryker/spryker-docs/docs/scos/dev/upgradability-services/customization-tiers.md

 ### What is customized and not customized at this tier?

-### What coding principals should I follow to qualify for this tier?
+### What coding principles should I follow to qualify for this tier?

-Concrete principals with at least one example each.
+Concrete principles with at least one example each.

 ## {CUSTOMIZATION-TIER-2}